Chetana16032002/rock-paper-scissor-/README.md

 # rock-paper-scissor-
-program to play rock-paper-scissor with computer
+Python program to play rock-paper-scissor with computer